lucLacerda/dart-barrel-file-generator-jetbrains/README.md

-# Dart Barrel File Generator for JetBrains IDEs
+# Dart Barrel Generator for JetBrains IDEs

 Plugin for JetBrains IDEs (IntelliJ IDEA, WebStorm, Android Studio) that generates barrel files for Dart and Flutter projects.